podopie/podopie.github.com/_posts/2013-04-29-data_hacking_and_coffee.md

 Given the top three words that defined each bean, I used the impressions and flavor scores to see which bean had the most favorable tastes:
 * **Holler Mountain** won best espresso for its favored smooth and buttery flavor.
-* **Hair Bender** won top AeroPress brew, mostly for its unique complex flavors contained with a light touch.
+* **Hair Bender** won top AeroPress brew, mostly for its unique complex flavors contained in a light brew.
 * **Indonesia Sulawesi Toarco Toraja** won for pour over, based on the very powerful but earthy "in your face" taste many of us found it to have.
 * **Guatemala Finca El Injerto** came out on top as the favorite in the office, but primarily due to the fact that it tasted great independent of brewing method.